Emergency medical evacuation insurance

-If you became very ill or were injured when overseas, there’s always the chance that the treatment you need might not be available at the local hospital.
-This is where emergency medical evacuation cover – medevac or repatriation insurance, as it’s sometimes called – can help.
+If you become very ill or suffer an injury when overseas, you may not find the treatment you need at the local hospital.
+This is where emergency medical evacuation cover – also known as medevac insurance or repatriation insurance – can help.
 In this guide, we cover everything you need to know about emergency medical evacuation insurance if you work or live abroad.

 What does emergency medical evacuation insurance include?